Learn How to Get a Job in the Music Industry

-Some large music companies make internships available only to college students, but don't think your chances are over if you're not hitting the books.
-You can find internships that are open to all applicants, of course, but another method that works especially well with indie music companies is to approach them and offer your services.
-Some companies may have never thought about hiring an intern and may let you come by and make some coffee and stuff some envelopes just to see what it is like.
+Some large music companies make internships available only to college students, but others are open to all applicants; don't assume your chances are over if you've graduated or are no longer in school.
+Another method that works especially well with indie music companies is to just approach them and offer your services.
+Some companies may have never thought about hiring an intern; they may let you come by, make some coffee and stuff some envelopes just to observe what the biz is like.
 Work hard, pay attention, and this could be your big break.

 Many music industry jobs are filled through word of mouth, but you can find out about openings and how to apply on company websites.
 If you can score a human resource person's name, see if she would grant you an exploratory interview at least.